How to Sign Up for AP Exam Self Study: Quick Guide for DIY Learners

 A stack of AP exam study materials is nearby”>

-The process starts by deciding which AP exams you want to take.
+The fun part begins when you get to choose which AP exams you want to tackle.

-Popular self-study options include subjects like Psychology, Environmental Science, and U.S. Government.
+Some popular subjects for self-study are Psychology, Environmental Science, and U.S. Government.

-You’ll need to contact the College Board or call AP Services to get a list of schools in your area that administer AP exams to outside students.
+You’ll need to get in touch with the College Board or call AP Services to find schools nearby that administer AP exams for outside students.

-Then you can reach out to those schools directly to arrange testing.
+Once you have that list, just reach out to those schools to arrange your testing.

-It’s best to start this process early, as space may be limited.
+It’s best to kick off this whole process early because, let’s be real—space might be limited.

 Key Takeaways